 - Use a ¼ cup measure to scoop batter onto cooking surface, using the bottom of the measure to spread the pancakes out a little.

-- Cook approximately 2-3 minutes per side until it bubbles and is easy to flip.
+- Cook approximately 3-4 minutes per side until it is browned on the bottom and easy to flip.
 These do take a little longer than "regular" pancakes, so don't rush them!

 - Grease skillet or griddle with additional butter or coconut oil as needed between batches.

-- Top with butter (it makes everything better!) and enjoy!
+- Top with butter (it makes everything better!) or ghee and enjoy!